 Ukraine defenders vs. Putin sympathizers

-Policy differences within the group could also reduce its power.
+Policy differences within the Patriots could also reduce its power.
 One major issue is support for Russia over Ukraine, amid Moscow's ongoing war of aggression in the country.
 Although neither country is mentioned in the group’s manifesto, the Patriots say the group is “committed to peace and dialogue, while ready to defend itself against any threat.”

 Orbán’s sympathies for Russian President Vladimir Putin are well known, underscored by a recent trip to Moscow that sparked criticism from other EU leaders.
 Spain’s Vox, which switched from the ECR, has positioned itself as rather pro-Ukraine.
 Wilders reiterated support for Ukraine in a post announcing his party was joining the Patriots.

-“From that point of view, I believe that this group itself will not always be on the same page, which of course also reduces its influence,” Philipp Lausberg, a policy analyst with the European Policy Centre, a Brussels-based think tank, told The Parliament
+“From that point of view, I believe that this group itself will not always be on the same page, which of course also reduces its influence,” Philipp Lausberg, a policy analyst with the European Policy Centre, a Brussels-based think tank, told The Parliament.

 Migration is likely a different story, with widespread agreement across the far right on tightening borders that could see a convergence with the ECR and Europe of Sovereign Nations.